 Just one day before the start of NaNoWriMo 2009 and to tell you the truth, I have yet to firm up the plot for this year’s writing month.
 I have some plots in mind but yet to decide which of it will allow me to write at least 50,000 words.

-In the meantime, for the last one week, I have been busy polishing up my NaNoWriMo 2008’s piece titled “The Malayan U Boat”.
-I have managed to clean up the spelling errors, grammar mistakes, the loopholes in the plot, define proper chapters for the sub-plots and more importantly define proper names for the characters in the plot – for the whole 97 pages of it.
+In the meantime, for the last one week, I have been busy polishing up my NaNoWriMo 2008’s piece titled “The Malayan U Boat”.… Click to read the rest

 71,285 authors and counting already registered for this year’s NaNoWriMo.

 The event that provides the whole of November for aspiring and sometimes crazy writers to write a 50,000 words novel within a month is back and is due to start in the next 6 days or so.
 If you have not registered, please drop by the NaNoWriMo website and register for free.… Click to read the rest

 The Iranian shopkeeper near to our Tehran apartment often hear me saying “Morq…morq….” and he would laugh.
 Morq is one of the few Persian words that I know to communicate when we are hunting for our sundry for a cook out at the apartment.
 By the way, Morq means chicken in Farsi and one need to know this so that one doesn’t end up getting beef or mutton or unknown meat for food.… Click to read the rest